Hydrophilus piceus

 Hydrophilus piceus is a species of beetles in the family Hydrophilidae, the water scavenger beetles.
 This very large aquatic beetle is found in the Palearctic and is known by the common name great silver water beetle.

 Description

 This beetle is among the largest aquatic insects.
 Adults can reach up to 5-5.15 cm in length and 2.05 cm in width.
-The larvae is up to 7 cm long.
+The larvae are up to 7 cm long.
 The body of adults is black with a greenish or olive sheen.
 It has protruding eyes and reddish-black antennae.

 Biology

 This beetle lives in aquatic environments.
 In some regions it can be found in lakes and ponds.
 In Greece it can be found in lagoons and estuaries.
 It has been found at elevations of up to 1000 m.
 In Great Britain it lives in ditches with thick vegetation in marshy areas.